-Four consecutive seasons of below-average rainfall in East Africa have created the worst drought the region has seen in 40 years.
-Lion Guardians operates Kenya’s arid and semi-arid areas (ASALs), the parts of the country hardest hit by the drought.
-We look at the effects of the drought on Maasai communities and lions in the Lion Guardians’ operating areas.
+Four consecutive seasons of below-average rainfall in East Africa have resulted in the worst drought the region has seen in 40 years.
+Lion Guardians operates in the arid and semi-arid Kenya, which are hardest hit by the drought.
+The effects of the drought are severe.
+Lion Guardians is doing what it can to support the most vulnerable in communities during this difficult time.

 Rainfall predictions for the East African region are bleak.
 According to the IGAD Climate Prediction and Applications Centre (ICPAC), an East African body that predicts climate in the area, the fifth season of below-average rainfall is expected in October – December 2022 in Ethiopia, Kenya, and Somalia.
 Poor rains are also likely to affect Uganda, Tanzania, Djibouti, eastern Ethiopia, and central and northeastern South Sudan.
 In Kenya alone, an estimated 4.1 million people are facing acute food insecurity due to the drought.
 Across East Africa, the estimate is 18.6 – 21.1 million people (Reliefweb quoting ICPAC’s Food Security and Nutrition Working Group).
 Livestock provides milk and food for Maasai communities.
 An estimated 2.1 million livestock have died in Kenya and a further 1.5 million in Ethiopia.
 In the words of ICPAC Director Dr. Guleid Artan, “… we are on the brink of an unprecedented humanitarian catastrophe.”